shyamsundar1129/Padding-Oracle-Attack-Simulation/README.md

 # Padding Oracle Attack on AES-CBC

 ## Project Overview
 This project is a Python-based cryptographic simulation demonstrating a **Padding Oracle Side-Channel Attack**.
-It proves how deterministic cryptographic algorithms—specifically the Advanced Encryption Standard (AES) operating in Cipher Block Chaining (CBC) mode—can be entirely bypassed by exploiting boolean error-handling routines related to PKCS#7 padding.
+It proves how deterministic cryptographic algorithms specifically the Advanced Encryption Standard (AES) operating in Cipher Block Chaining (CBC) mode can be entirely bypassed by exploiting boolean error-handling routines related to PKCS#7 padding.

 ## How It Works
 The project consists of two core components: